oashour/NonlinearSchrodinger.jl/docs/src/index.md

 *A suite of tools generator for the Nonlinear Schrodinger hierarchy.*

 A package for studying the nonlinear Schrodinger hierarchy's numerical and analytical solutions.
+This documentation is a work in progress and is very sparse at the moment.

 ## Package Features
 The current features are currently available or are a work in progress:

 - Solve the cubic nonlinear Schrodinger equation numerically using a variety of symplectic and RKN algorithms.
 - Compute the integrals of motion (energy, momentum, and particle number)
-- Compute the Darboux Transformation to study complicated analytical solutions of the full hierarchy
+- Compute the Darboux Transformation to study complicated analytical solutions
-- Produce publication quality graphics using the GR backend of Plots.jl
-- Export to HDF5

 The [Theory](@ref) page provides an introduction to the theoretical backpinnings of this package to help you get started.